 “The fruit is medium-large with a smooth, uniform green color.
 The fine, crispy, juicy, pleasant flesh is yellow with an excellent flavour, feeling fresh in the mouth because of its high sugar content and elevated acidity.
 The taste is similar to ‘Granny Smith’ but sweeter and more fragrant.”Apple tree named ‘Smeralda’, US Patent USPP24137P3 (Filed 2011)

-Crispin (Mutsu) apples are sweet and crunchy, with a green-yellow colour to their peel.
+Crispin (Mutsu) apples are sweet and crunchy, with a green-yellow color to their peel.
 In particularly crisp autumns, they can sometimes even have a small orange patch of blush.
 These apples are sweeter than many other green apples, but still retain that lovely, satisfying crunch in texture.

 The green-yellow peel likely comes from one of its parent apples, the Golden Delicious.
-This green-yellow variety has a lovely sweet, honeyed, flavour that the Crispin shares.
+This green-yellow variety has a lovely sweet, honeyed, flavor that the Crispin shares.
 The Crispin/Mutsu is, however, more crisp and crunchy than Golden Delicious, and is a very satisfying fresh-eating apple.

 Lodi apples were bred in New York State using the Yellow Transparent variety, which helps to make them early to mature in the autumn.
 Lodi apples are often available 6-8 weeks before fresh, new-crop Granny Smiths.
 They’re a great pick for pies and applesauce, especially before the later-maturing green apple varieties are available.

 Aurora apples are a sweet, golden-green specialty apple.
-Known by their full name, the “Aurora Golden Gala”, these pale green apples are among the best tasting varieties for eating fresh, straight from the orchard.
-The Aurora Golden Gala is grown only in the Okanagan Valley (Canada) and Washington State, but its worth searching out!
+Known by their full name, the “Aurora Golden Gala”, these pale green apples are among the best-tasting varieties for eating fresh, straight from the orchard.
+The Aurora Golden Gala is grown only in the Okanagan Valley (Canada) and Washington State, but it’s worth searching out!

 “Origin: ‘8S6923’ resulted from a cross between the seed parent ‘Splendour’ and the pollen parent ‘Gala’ made at the Pacific Agri-Food Research Centre (PARC), Summerland, BC by D. Lane and R. MacDonald in 1981.”‘8S6923’ (Aurora Golden Gala) Apple, HortScience 40(1): 251-253.
 2005.